fbpx

 We welcome all people to be a part of our community as their authentic selves, regardless of race, religion, socio-economic status, gender and its expression, sexual orientation, or ability.
 Our passion for justice, love, and equality has no limits.

-Read more about Sierra Service Project’s history and theology.
+Read more about SSP’s history and theology.

-Central Staff
+SSP Staff

 Executive Director